erwinmagno101/fast-food/README.md

 ## Getting Started
 To run the project, follow these steps

-For immediate app testing, I includded a production apk file located at:
+For immediate app testing, I included a production apk file located at:

 ```sh
 root/prod/foodapp.apk